A User-driven Design Framework for Robotaxi: FINDINGS

-More advanced users articulated higher-level expectations.
-Rather than selecting from predefined modes, they wanted to express situational intentions in natural language, which the AI would then translate into appropriate driving behavior.
+Some users articulated more advanced expectations.
+Rather than selecting from predefined modes, they wanted to express situational intentions in natural language, which robotaxis would then translate into appropriate driving behavior.
 P10 suggested, \textit{``I think I could talk to it like this.
 ‘You can drive faster and don’t worry about my riding comfort.
-I’m in a hurry,' or, `Right now I have an elderly passenger or a pregnant passenger, so please drive more smoothly.
+I’m in a hurry,' or `Right now I have an elderly passenger or a pregnant passenger, so please drive more smoothly.
 I’m not in a rush.'
-If I can make these kinds of requests and it can meet them, I think that would be really good.''} P08 directly envisioned an interactive planning process, \textit{``If I say I want to take a route with better scenery, it could generate Route 1, Route 2, and Route 3, and then I choose one.
+If I can make these kinds of requests and they can meet them, I think that would be really good.''} P08 directly envisioned an interactive planning process, \textit{``If I say I want to take a route with better scenery, it could generate Route 1, Route 2, and Route 3, and then I choose one.
 And not every passenger needs to state their preferences.
 It shouldn’t be like filling out a questionnaire before every ride.
 The system could simply show a pop-up asking whether there are any special needs.''}

 Finally, one user imagined a more speculative future in which driving modes could be adjusted automatically without explicit user input, based on passive signals such as health monitoring data.
 P08 said that \textit{``If there were some kind of passenger health monitoring, I think that could be good.
 For example, using heart rate or blood pressure to adjust the driving mode.
 Of course, that would be with consent enabled.''}